 - Working Tax Credit run-on, which is paid for 4 weeks after they stop qualifying for Working Tax Credit

-- Universal Credit – For places starting in the summer term of 2018 (on or after 1st April 2018), or any subsequent term, if a parent is entitled to Universal Credit they must have an annual net earned income not exceeding £15,400, assessed on up to three of the parent’s most recent Universal Credit assessment periods.
+- Universal Credit – the household’s annual net earned income (excluding benefits) must be no more than £7,400, assessed on up to three of the parent’s most recent Universal Credit assessment periods.

 For more information or if you think you might be eligible, first speak to your childcare provider or school.
 They will check if they can get the additional funding for your child.